Ginseng and Cardiovascular Health - The Secret to Longevity

 Frequently Asked Questions (FAQs)

-Ginseng is among the most recognized adaptogens—plants that help the body adapt to stress.
-Other adaptogens, such as Rhodiola rosea, Ashwagandha, and Holy Basil, also support cardiovascular health by reducing stress, lowering cortisol, and promoting overall vitality.
-While ginseng primarily enhances circulation and helps regulate blood pressure, others may focus more on energy, mental well-being, or hormone balance (Amir, 2023, link).
+Ginseng is one of the most well-known adaptogens, which are herbs that help the body respond to stress.
+However, other adaptogens like Rhodiola Rosea, Ashwagandha, and Holy Basil also support cardiovascular health by reducing stress, lowering cortisol levels, and promoting overall vitality.

 References